slimndap/wp-theatre/readme.txt

 = 0.10 =

+Release Date: December 29th, 2014

+* Bugfixes
+    * Changed priority of some `save_post`-hooks to avoid conflicts with ACF's `save_post`-hooks.
+Thanks [paramir](https://github.com/paramir)!
+    * Fixed some PHP warnings.

+* Enhancements
+    * Event listings can be paginated or grouped by year: `[wpt_events paginateby=year]` or `[wpt_events groupby=year]`.
+    * Better support for past events.
+You can now create historic event listings paginated or grouped by day, month, year or category.
+    * You can change the order of events and production in listings: `[wpt_events order=desc]` or `[wpt_productions order=desc]`.

+* Experimental
+    * A new WPT_Importer class to easily create your own import for your ticketing system.
+Still a work in progress.
+Play with it, but don't use it on your production website.
+Always make backups!

 = 0.9 =
 * Added support for start and end dates in `[wpt_events]` shortcode.
 You can throw anything at it that strtotime understands!
 Some examples:
     * `[wpt_events start="now"]`